Research and evaluation

 Homeless Youth Assistance Program

-During April and May 2015, FACS carried out consultations with government and non-government stakeholders across NSW to inform the design of services for the Homeless Youth Assistance Program.
+During April and May 2015, DCJ carried out consultations with government and non-government stakeholders across NSW to inform the design of services for the Homeless Youth Assistance Program.
 The Summary Report of State-wide Consultations identifies common themes and issues raised during this process around service delivery and responses for children and young people who are homeless or at risk of homelessness.

 Specialist Homelessness Services Post Implementation Review